 WE ARE A COMMUNITY RIDING SCHOOL

 Carlisle Academy is a community riding school offering an array of recreational, adaptive, and para-equestrian sports for youth and adults within an inclusive, learning environment.
-The Academy is a designated Pony Club Riding Center of the United States Pony Club, a recognized International Para-Equestrian Dressage Center of Excellence by the United States Equestrian Federation and a Paralympic Sport Club recognized by the United States Olympic Committee.
+In addition to its therapy services, the Academy is a designated United States Pony Club Riding Center and a recognized International Para-Equestrian Dressage Center of Excellence by the United States Equestrian Federation.

 Our sport programs are staffed by a team of nationally certified instructors providing both educational and competitive opportunities.
 Please see our staff page for more information on each coach.
 These programs complement our therapy programs, enhanced by the availability of Carlisle’s on-staff physical and occupational therapists that can provide athlete consultation on functional movement, strength, and equipment needs.